 A cc payment gateway provides the connection between a website that accepts credit cards and the traditional banking network.
 When a cardholder makes a payment, the cc payment gateway transmits that information to the cardholder’s issuing bank to see if the sale can be approved, and, if so, the payment gateway charges the account.
 The gateway then transmits the result of the transaction to the business and the cardholder.

 An internet merchant account and a credit card payment gateway work together hand-in-hand.
 The payment gateway performs the transaction, and the funds are deposited into the business’s merchant account.
-Business owners can visit Charge.com or call 1-888-923-2743 now to learn more about merchant accounts and payment gateways, or to start accepting credit cards from their customers today.
+Business owners can visit Charge.com to compare prices, or call 1-888-923-2743 now to learn more about merchant accounts and payment gateways, or to start accepting credit cards from their customers today.